Select Page

 The Pioneer Home system offers two waiting lists.
 One, known as the Inactive Waiting List, is for those who plan to enter the Pioneer Home at some time in the future and the other, Active Waiting List, is for those with an immediate desire to move into the facility within 30 days.
 The waiting list is free to sign up on.
 Once an application is received your name and application date are recorded.
 If you choose to move to the Active Waiting List, your application date determines your placement on the Active List.
 The older the application date the higher you fall on the Active Waiting List (the oldest application is #1 on the Active Waiting List).
 They require all applicants to be Alaska residents over the age of 65 years.

-State of Alaska, Department of Family and Community Services, Division of Alaska Pioneer Homes
+Website: State of Alaska, Department of Family and Community Services, Division of Alaska Pioneer Homes

 For an individual who needs immediate Assisted Living facility placement but is pending a Medicaid Wavier, The State of Alaska Department of Health Division of Senior and Disabilities Services provides the General Relief Program that assists with the cost of placement for an interim period.
 The individual is still required to pay a portion of their monthly income to the facility with this funding.

-State of Alaska, Department of Health, Division of Senior and Disabilities Services, General Relief Program
+Website: State of Alaska, Department of Health, Division of Senior and Disabilities Services, General Relief Program

-If you have improved while residing in a facility and desire to seek community placement, the State of Alaska, Department of Health, Division of Senior and Disabilities Services offers a program to assist with the cost associated for moving out of a Skilled Nursing, Long-Term Care, or Assisted Living Facility.
+If you have improved while residing in a facility and desire to seek community placement, the State of Alaska, Department of Health, Division of Senior and Disabilities Services offer a program to assist with the cost associated for moving out of a Skilled Nursing, Long-Term Care, or Assisted Living Facility.

-Nursing Facility Transition/Assisted Living Transition Program
+Website: Nursing Facility Transition/Assisted Living Transition Program

 There are several things to consider before moving your loved one into an Assisted Living Facility.
 These can include but are not limited to; understanding what an Assisted Living Facility is, what is your loved one’s financial situation & how it can be a smooth transition for all involved.